 Is there information on the sizing available?

-- Patterns are usually ‘graded’ for multiple sizes, making it easier for you to find your size
+Patterns are usually ‘graded’ for multiple sizes, making it easier for you to find your size, and if the pattern has been ‘nested’, you’ll also be able to print just the one size you need.

-- Information is usually printed on the back of the pattern packet, or available in the ‘more info’ tab when buying PDFs
+Information is usually printed on the back of the pattern packet, or available in the ‘more info’ tab when buying PDFs – make sure to check that out.

-- Using your measurements, check the pattern sizings available cover your size before buying
+Using your measurements make sure to check that the pattern sizings available will cover your size before buying!

 Does it inform you of the fabric and tools required?

-- Again, it is usual for patterns to suggest what fabric types work best
+Again, it is usual for patterns to suggest what fabric types work best, usually suggesting a varoty of options that would work well.

-- They also tell you how much yardage of fabric you will require based on the size you will be making
+They also tell you how much yardage of fabric you will require based on the size you will be making – use this information to make sure you have anough fabric to complete the sewing project!

 How well marked is the pattern?

-- Pattern markings are the single most important thing to be aware of
+Pattern markings are the single most important thing to be aware of when it comes to using a sewing pattern, but these three points are esepcially important to remember:

 - Notches are matching points.
 They help you connect the pieces correctly, like a jigsaw